March 13th, 2019 • employee onboarding

 In many startups and small businesses, the process flow tends to be quite simple.
 Most of the time, the entire process is handled by the same person.
 They scurry around with an onboarding checklist and try to manage all of the tasks manually.
 While onboarding checklists are useful, tracking each task manually is time-consuming and tedious.

-At large enterprises, the entire employee onboarding cheklists can cover many departments and formal training seminars.
+At large enterprises, the entire employee onboarding checklists can cover many departments and formal training seminars.
 The process flow tends to be quite complex with an array of checkpoints.
 When the dependency on human intervention is high, the room for errors also increases.
 If HR managers have to get work done by tracking the progress manually, every point in the process has the potential for errors, for data to vanish.

-Every organization has its unique style of working.
+Every organization has a unique style of working.
 No matter how your company executes its employee onboarding, these broadly defined stages are most likely how things are done.
 They represent the most common path that onboarding a new employee takes.

 You can think of these stages as a collection of tasks, usually carried out in a sequence that varies from company to company.